Budgeting and Forecasting: The Basics

 Step 3: Forecast your expected revenues and expenses.

 This step takes a little time, but it’s not as hard as it sounds.
 The basic idea is to take your historical financial data in one hand and your forward-looking assumptions in the other, then use them to forecast your expected revenue and expenses for the next twelve months.
 The result is a projected income statement (or forecasted P&L), and this will serve as your operating budget for the coming year.

-When it comes to sales forecasts, it's often a good idea to paint two scenarios: a conservative one and an aggressive one.
+When it comes to sales forecasts, it's often a good idea to consider two scenarios: a conservative one and an aggressive one.
 Why?
 Because most entrepreneurs constantly fluctuate between a safe sales projection (what they know they can get) and a more optimistic target (what they hope will happen if everything goes well).
 The truth often ends up somewhere in between, so it’s useful to look at both scenarios.